 The Kansas Motorcycle Museum, located in Marquette, houses more than 100 vintage and rare motorcycles.
 The museum is a tribute to the 50-year career of the legendary racer Stan Engdahl.
 You can also catch all of Kansas' premiere motorcycle museums on our Motorcycle Museum Tour.

 Motorcyles, memorabilia, trophies, pictures.
 2,000 sq. ft. of motorcycle fancy in the main hall.

 Yesterday’s Motorcycle Museum

 Topeka’s Historic Harley Davidson is world-renowned for its restoration work on classic motorcycles.
-Owners travel from around the world to have their classic bikes restored at the shop.
+Owners travel worldwide to have their classic bikes restored at the shop.
 The shop also houses Yesterday’s Motorcycle Museum, a collection of 30 vintage and rare Harley Davidson motorcycles.
 Come hungry and visit Henry’s Grill inside the shop for some great BBQ.
 Topeka Historic Harley Davidson also houses the Evel Knievel Museum, featuring the world’s largest collection of Evel Knievel memorabilia making a stop at the shop a two-for-one biker history stop.
 Round out your stop with a visit to the world’s oldest motorcycle down the street at Kickstart Saloon.

-The Cassody Bike Run happens the first Sunday of each month March through October.
+The Cassody Bike Run happens from the first Sunday of March through October.
 The run began in 1991 as a group of friends riding for breakfast in the small town and quickly grew to become the coolest motorcycle tradition in Kansas!
 The ride has drawn as many as 7,000 riders.